christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 * **Bottom**:  At the bottom is a status pane that will print messages informing you of how the app is interacting with the BitShares network and with the Ledger Nano hardware device.

+When you start up *SimpleGUIWallet*, it will automatically connect to the BitShares network by locating a public API node to communicate with.

 .. figure:: ledger_nano/Companion_App.png
     :width: 80%
     :align: center